-Capitis attaches to the base of the cranium, but the other two muscles are the interspinous muscles.
+Capitis attaches to the cranium base, but the other two muscles are the interspinous muscles.
 These muscles are deep to the extrinsic back muscles and superficial interspinous muscles.
 They provide another layer of paraspinal erectors to support the cervical muscles on the thoracic column.

-All of these muscles all have statistically significant variations in their structure.
+All of these muscles have statistically significant variations in their structure.

-Note how the atlas is skipped so that these muscles easily render it in an anterior displacement.
+Note how this muscle skips the atlas so that these muscles easily drive it anteriorly.

 and produce great content.

 You can subscribe to our community on Patreon.
 You will get links to free content and access to exclusive content not seen on this site.
 In addition, we will be posting anatomy illustrations, treatment notes, and sections from our manuals not found on this site.
 Thank you so much for being so supportive.

 We want your feedback!
 We are in the process of creating a format for individual muscles.

 Tony Preston has a practice in Atlanta, Georgia, where he sees clients.
 He has written materials and instructed classes since the mid-90s.
 This includes anatomy, trigger points, cranial, and neuromuscular.